Welding Rod Costs: Pricing Guide, Types & Budget Options

 specialty welding rod pricing

-Specialty rod applications, such as carbon arc gouging electrodes, start around $16.00 for a box of 50, offering savings compared to standard industrial prices.
+When you need specialty welding rods, prices can jump depending on the exact job.
+Specialty rod applications, such as carbon arc gouging electrodes, start around $16.00 for a box of 50 and still beat typical industrial rates.

 Specialty carbon arc gouging electrodes are available for just $16.00 per box of 50, providing excellent value compared to typical industrial rates.